Crystallization and topology-induced dynamical heterogeneities in soft granular clusters

-One of our most intriguing findings is that the droplets at the rim of the cluster are on average more elongated and less circular in shape than droplets in the middle of the cluster (see Figs. 3a-3b).
-We suspect that this effect results from stronger confinement of the droplets at the rim and the resultant inability to release mechanical frustrations.
-The absorption and gradual release of mechanical stresses by the droplets at the rim is evidenced by the gradual relaxation of their shape as the cluster crystallizes (see Fig. 3a-3b).
-Looking at the directions of droplet elongation at the rim (Fig. 3c), i.e., normal or tangential, we can initially identify force chains of respectively compressed (red) or elongated (green) droplets at the rim ($t=$ 9.33 s).
-Later ($t=$ 15.73 s) those force chains dissipate by means of both relaxation of droplet shapes and occasional rearrangements.
-During the final relaxation stage (SM2, $t\in [9.97, 15.73]$ s), we observe around three times less rearrangements at the rim than in the interior of the cluster.
-Based on 6 relaxation events and 51 T1 processes in movies SM2, SM3, SM4, SM7 and SM8, there are on average 0.15 T1 processes per droplet in the rim and 0.44 T1 processes per droplet in the core per relaxation event (the precise range of frames used in the analysis is specified for each event in "Methods').
+One of our most intriguing findings is that the process of melting, understood as the intensification of T1 processes, occurs mostly in the interior of the cluster, while the rim of the cluster responds more as an elastic solid, absorbing stresses via droplet deformations (see Figs. 2a-2b and SI text).
+In particular, we observe that, upon exiting a constriction, the droplets in both interior and rim undergo fast, externally-enforced shape deformations, and develop a temporary compression front which gradually dissolves as the droplets in the interior start to rearrange undergoing numerous T1 processes and quickly regaining their average circularity $C \equiv 4 \pi A/P^2$, where $P$ is the perimeter and $A$ the area of a droplet (note $4 \pi A/P^2=1$ for a perfect circle).
+In contrast, the droplets in the rim feature fewer T1 processes and recover their circular shape much more slowly.
+Quantitatively, during the relaxation stage (see $t\in [1.36, 4.13]$ s and $[8.85, 15.73]$), whose onset is defined as the point when $C$ of the interior droplet population reaches a minimum, we observe around 5 times less rearrangements at the rim than in the interior of the cluster.
+Based on 6 relaxation events and 149 T1 processes in movies SM1, SM2, SM3, SM4 and SM5, we obtain an average 0.31 T1 processes per droplet in the rim and an average 1.52 T1 processes per droplet in the interior per relaxation event.
+We suspect that this `dynamic segregation' effect results from stronger confinement of the droplets at the rim and their resultant inability to release mechanical frustrations.